redpanda-data/connect/website/docs/components/inputs/http_server.md

 ### `cert_file`

+Enable TLS by specifying a certificate and key file.
 Only valid with a custom `address`.

 Type: `string`